 Dear Friends, Colleagues and Esteemed Visitors,

-On behalf of the Keiser family, our faculty, staff and students, welcome to Keiser University’s celebration of nearly 35 years of excellence in education, culminating in the official transition from Keiser College to Keiser University.
+On behalf of the Keiser family, our faculty, staff and students, welcome to Keiser University’s celebration of 35 years of excellence in education, culminating in the official transition from Keiser College to Keiser University.
 This is a proud moment for all of us and we are thrilled you are able to join us.

 And yet, this is precisely what we have accomplished.